StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

 # Perform a Cold Backup for a Stack Running with Docker Compose

-In this tutorial, we're going to guide you through performing a cold backup of a stack running with Docker Compose for TheHive.
+In this tutorial, you'll perform a cold backup of a stack running with Docker Compose for TheHive.
 A cold backup involves fully stopping TheHive and its related services before making a copy of your data.
 While it requires downtime, this method ensures the highest level of data consistency.

 {% include-markdown "includes/implications-cold-backup-restore.md" %}